 Our compensation committee believes that it is important when making compensation decisions to be informed as to the current practices of comparable public companies with which we compete for top talent.
-To this end, our compensation committee works annually with Compensia to review and amend the list of our peer group companies to be used in connection with assessing compensation practices and pay levels.
-Our compensation committee believes that the peer and market data provided by Compensia, along with other factors such as internal parity, scope and complexity of role, experience, skills and qualifications, performance, equity holdings and retentive value, are important reference points when setting compensation for our NEOs because competition for executive management is intense in our industry and the retention of our talented leadership team is critical to our success.
+To this end, our compensation committee works annually with Compensia to review and update the companies in our compensation peer group to be used in connection with assessing compensation practices and pay levels.
+Our compensation committee believes that the peer group and broader market data analyzed by Compensia, along with such other factors as internal parity, scope and complexity of role, experience, skills and qualifications, performance, and the retentive value of unvested equity holdings, are important reference points when setting compensation for our NEOs because competition for skilled executives is intense in our industry and the retention of our talented leadership team is critical to our success.

-Fiscal Year 2024 Peer Group
+Fiscal Year 2025 Peer Group

-In September 2022, Compensia proposed, and our compensation committee approved, a group of companies that would be appropriate peers for fiscal year 2024 compensation decisions, based on the following criteria:
+In November 2023, Compensia proposed, and our compensation committee approved, a group of companies that would be appropriate peers for serving as a reference in making its fiscal year 2025 compensation decisions, based on the following criteria:

-Sector: We focused on information technology companies based in the United States;
+Sector: We focused on information technology companies based in the United States that, at the time of review:

-- Revenue: We focused on companies with a revenue size within a range of approximately 0.3x to 3.0x of our trailing four-quarter revenue ended July 31, 2022 ("Last Four-Quarter Revenue"); and - Market Capitalization: We focused on companies with market capitalization within a range of approximately 0.25x to 4.0x of our 30-day average market capitalization.
+- Revenue: Reported revenue within a range of approximately 0.3x to 3.0x of our trailing four-quarter revenue for the period ended July 31, 2023 of approximately \$674 million ("Last Four-Quarter Revenue"); and - Market Capitalization: A market capitalization within a range of approximately 0.25x to 4.0x of our 30day average market capitalization of approximately \$3.7 billion.

-Our Last Four-Quarter Revenue was approximately \$526 million, and our 30-day average market capitalization was approximately \$2.9 billion.
-Using the above criteria, the following 19 companies were identified as appropriately sized for our peer group by our compensation committee for the purpose of informing executive pay decisions for fiscal year 2024:
+After considering the above criteria, the following 19 companies were identified as appropriately sized for our peer group and approved by our compensation committee for the purpose of informing executive pay decisions for fiscal year 2025: